bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-15-newsletter.md

-- [Bitcoin Core #29845][] updates several `get*info` RPCs to change the `warnings` field from a string to an array of strings so that several warnings can be returned instead of just one.
+- [Bitcoin Core #29845][] updates several `get*info` RPCs to change the `warnings` field from a string to an array of strings so that several warnings can be returned instead of just one. {% assign timestamp="28:16" %}

 - [Core Lightning #7111][] makes the `check` RPC command available to plugins through the libplugin utility.
 Usage is also extended by